Two strangers disagree

 Same engine.
 Now add leverage.
 At 1x, a 10% price move shifts 10% of your collateral.
 At 10x, that same move shifts 100% — your side drains completely.
 That's a liquidation.

 A $10,000 position at 10x has $100,000 in notional exposure.
 Fees are charged on notional, not collateral.
-More leverage = more fees extracted per dollar deposited.
+More leverage = more fees per dollar deposited.

 10x long on BTC at $71,000.
 Watch what a 9% drop does.